wp-plugins/calculated-fields-form/README.txt

 = 1.0.7 =
 * The current update add the slider control.

+= 1.0.8 =
+* Improves the behavior, and correct and issue with the following controls: date, checkbox, radio button group, and drop-down

 == Upgrade Notice ==

+= 1.0.8 =
+* Improves the behavior, and correct and issue with the following controls: date, checkbox, radio button group, and drop-down

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.7 =
 * Add the slider control